aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-slide/slide-master/_index.md

 ## **Clone Slide Master to Another Presentation**

 To clone a Slide Master to another presentation, call the [**addClone**](https://reference.aspose.com/slides/php-java/com.aspose.slides/ISlideCollection#addClone-com.aspose.slides.ISlide-com.aspose.slides.IMasterSlide-boolean-) method from the destination presentation alongside a Slide Master passed into it.
-This Java code shows you how to clone a Slide Master to another presentation:
+This PHP code shows you how to clone a Slide Master to another presentation:

 ```php
   $presSource = new Presentation();